monica1620/JKFLIPFLOP-USING-IF-ELSE/README.md

 **Procedure**

-/ Write all the steps involved in implementing and simulating the JK flip-flop /
 1. Open Quartus Prime and create a new project for the JK flip-flop.
 2. Create a new Verilog file and type the JK flip-flop program.
 3. Declare the inputs j, k, clk and outputs q, qbar as reg.